mlan/docker-asterisk/src/privatedial/doc/privatedial.md

 outbound_auth/password = password
 ```

+With some ITSP SIP servers you need to explicitly state which transport to use.
+In such case add the folowing to the section above; `transport = udp`, for UDP.

 ### SIP Users

 PJSIP endpoints are defined using the [PJSIP Wizard](https://wiki.asterisk.org/wiki/display/AST/PJSIP+Configuration+Wizard) in the configuration file `pjsip_endpoint.conf`.
 For convenience the template, `tpl_softphone` has been defined in `pjsip_wizard.conf`.